waggle-sensor/edge-scheduler/docs/pluginctl/tutorial_build.md

-# Tutorial: Building A Plugin
+# Tutorial: building a plugin
 This tutorial demonstrates how plugin developer can download their AI code into a Waggle node and build a plugin container inside the node to test the code.

 First, we download our example code (plugin-hello-world) to a Waggle node.
 If you have a code ready for running you can download yours instead.